Israel approves 1,600 settler homes in East Jerusalem

 This comes weeks ahead of expected moves by the Palestinian Authority to have a Palestinian state recognised at the United Nations.

 The campaign for recognition is strongly opposed by Israel.

 Direct talks between the two sides are stalled, and there are no known current initiatives to get them re-started.

 The Israeli announcement has been criticised by Palestinian officials.

 "We strongly condemn the new Israeli decision," Palestinian negotiator Saeb Erekat told the AFP news agency.

-"[I urge the US] to reconsider their position rejecting the Palestinian move to go to the UN for recognition of a Palestinian state… We call on [US President Barack Obama] to support this approach because it is the only way to preserve the two-state solution."'Economics not politics'
+"[I urge the US] to reconsider their position rejecting the Palestinian move to go to the UN for recognition of a Palestinian state… We call on [US President Barack Obama] to support this approach because it is the only way to preserve the two-state solution."

 A spokesman for the interior ministry, Roei Lachmanovich, told AFP minister Eli Yishai had given approval for "1,600 homes in Ramat Shlomo and will approve 2,000 more in Givat Hamatos and 700 in Pisgat Zeev".